 What to do with lots of celery in the fridge?
 Make pasta with celery, of course!
 It’s real easy, with a great texture from the lightly cooked celery strips.
 It has that celery crunch and a garlicky, lemony fresh parsley flavor.
 It’s definitely an all-year-round dish but works particularly well in the summer when looking for lighter pasta recipes.

-Anytime I add a lot of lemon zest and juice to a pasta, it just seems extra summery.
-This dish is quite similar to our Lemon Spaghetti With Raw Zucchini Recipe.
+Anytime I add a lot of lemon zest and juice to pasta, it just seems extra summery.
+This dish is quite similar to our pasta with asparagus and lemon, and our lemon spaghetti with raw zucchini recipe.
 They both have an abundance of fresh lemon juice and parsley.

 - Julienne 4 cups of celery strips.
 No need to be absolutely perfect here, do the best you can to make the pieces the same length and similar thickness.